sungsoo-ahn/2025/_posts/2025-04-28-towards-more-rigorous-llm-evals.md

 # 4. Critical analysis and re-evaluation

+**Note:** We run some additional simple, small-scale experiments to provide additional empirical evidence for our claims.
+We will use two of the models that were evaluated in the paper: Llama-3-8B-Instruct and Phi-3.5-mini-Instruct.
+All code will be made available on GitHub.

 ## 4.1 Performance variability: Why is variability not (that) interesting?

 > As demonstrated, all models show a **significant variance** across different sets. […] It is **noteworthy that this variation even occurs** […]. <d-cite key="mirzadeh2024gsm"></d-cite>, emphasis added.